 Tired archetypes fulfil a certain ideal of manliness

 This is the vision of men that has always existed in the mass media: the strong, emotionless, cool loner male seen everywhere, from the Marlboro Man to Clint Eastwood’s Man With No Name in Sergio Leone’s Dollars Trilogy, the Cadbury’s Milk Tray ads to Jack Reacher.

 These tired archetypes fulfil a certain ideal of manliness: the breadwinner, the stoic, the aggressor, the alpha.
 If you can’t fulfil that, then you’re weak, you need to “man up” and “grow a pair”.
 And remember, boys don’t cry.

 What’s interesting is that at various points in history, different types of men were the heroes, such as the Romantic poets who achieved great fame with their highly emotional work.
-“In the 18th century, there was a real emphasis on tenderness and open emotion,” Dr Laura King, a historian specialising in gender and family from the University of Leeds, told me.
+“In the 18th century, there was a real emphasis on tenderness and open emotion,” Dr Laura King, a historian specializing in gender and family from the University of Leeds, in England, told me.

 It is not an immutable fact that men should be strong silent warriors

 “Fathers were valued for their roles in the home and the relationships with their children.
 It was important to be caring.
 Assumptions about fathers being the breadwinners and mothers staying at home only really started from the 1950s onwards.”

 These historical variations, along with cross-cultural examples from around the world, such as the state-supported, stay-at-home ‘latte pappas’ of Scandinavia, who take equal share of childcare and rate higher on happiness indexes as a result, show that it is not an immutable fact that men should be strong silent warriors – or any particular way at all, really.
 However, you wouldn’t necessarily know it from the way men are depicted in our media.
 Plainly, there is a baffling lag.
 So, that’s why I founded The Book of Man.